amethyst/editor-core/README.md

 ```

 Once your game is setup using `amethyst-editor-sync`, it will automatically connect to any running
 editor instance on your machine.
-You can use [the Electron editor][editor] for visualization once
+You can use [the WASM editor][editor] for visualization once
 this is setup.

 ## Motivation and Philosophy